nao1215/sqly/README.md

 ## Reuse imports: --cache

 For repeated queries against the same large inputs, `--cache PATH` snapshots the imported tables to a standalone SQLite file.
 A later run with unchanged inputs reloads from the snapshot instead of re-parsing the source files, which is much faster for big CSVs.
-The cache key is each input's path, size, and modification time, so it invalidates automatically when a source changes. `--cache-clear` forces a cold rebuild, and a cache that is unavailable or unwritable falls back to a normal import with a warning rather than failing the query.
+The cache key is each input's path, size, and a SHA-256 hash of its contents, so it invalidates automatically when a source changes. `--cache-clear` forces a cold rebuild, and a cache that is unavailable or unwritable falls back to a normal import with a warning rather than failing the query.

 ```shell
 $ sqly --cache ./sqly.cache --sql "SELECT COUNT(*) FROM big" big.csv   # cold: parses and snapshots
 $ sqly --cache ./sqly.cache --sql "SELECT COUNT(*) FROM big" big.csv   # warm: reloads the snapshot
 ```

 Caching is skipped for `--stdin` datasets and for ACH/Fedwire inputs.
-The cache key is path, size, and modification time, so an in-place edit that keeps the exact size and modification time would not be detected; use `--cache-clear` to force a rebuild when in doubt.
+Because the cache key includes a SHA-256 content hash, an in-place edit is detected even when the file's size and modification time are unchanged.

 ## Profile data quality: --profile